harbour/core/utils/hbmk2/doc/hbmk2.gl.md

 \(see them with \-harbourhelp option\)
   - hbmk\.hbc option file in hbmk2 directory is always processed if it exists\.
 On \*nix platforms ~/\.harbour, /etc/harbour, &lt;base&gt;/etc/harbour, &lt;base&gt;/etc are checked \(in that order\) before the hbmk2 directory\.
   - hbmk\.hbm make script in current directory is always processed if it exists\.
-  - Using forwards slashes is recommended in option values as directory separator, but backslashes are also equally accepted\.
+  - Recoméndase o uso da barra invertida como separador de directorios pero a barra estándar tamén se acepta\.
   - Filters are accepted in each \.hbc line and most options\.
 Filters can be combined using '&amp;' \(and\), '|' \(or\) operators, negated by '\!' operator and grouped by parentheses\.
 Ex\.: \{win\}, \{gcc\}, \{linux|darwin\}, \{win&amp;\!pocc\}, \{\(win|linux\)&amp;\!watcom\}, \{unix&amp;mt&amp;gui\}, \-cflag=\{win\}\-DMYDEF, \-stop\{dos\}, \-stop\{\!allwin\}
   - Most \.hbc lines \(libs=, hbcs=, prgflags=, cflags=, ldflags=, libpaths=, instfiles=, instpaths=, echo=\) and corresponding command\-line parameters will accept macro variables\. libpaths= also accepts %\{hb\_name\} which translates to the name of the \.hbc file under search\.
   - Options accepting macro variables also support command substitution\.
 Enclose command inside \`\`, and, if the command contains space, also enclose in double quotes\.
 Standard output of the command will be used as the value\.
 F\.e\. "\-cflag=\`wx\-config \-\-cflags\`", or ldflags=\{unix&amp;gcc\}"\`wx\-config \-\-libs\`"\.
   - When multiple build target type selection options \(\-hblib, \-hbdyn, etc\.\) are specified, the first one will be significant, the rest will be silently ignored\.
-  - Libraries and object files built with/for CA\-Cl\*pper will not work with any supported platform/compiler\.
+  - Bibliotecas e arquivos obxeto compilados con/para CA\-Cl\*pper non funcionarán en ningunha plataforma ou compilador soportados\.
-  - Defaults and feature support may vary by platform/compiler\.
+  - Os valores predeterminados e o soporte de características pode variar para cada plataforma/compilador\.
   - Non se necesita GNU Make, ningunha ferramenta de tipo make específica do compilador C, nin MSYS \(en Windows\) para executar hbmk2\.
   - \. \(dot\) passed as first parameter will enter the interactive Harbour shell\.

   - \.hb, \.hrb or \.dbf file passed as first parameter will be run as Harbour script\.
 If the filename contains no path components, it will be searched in current working directory and in PATH\.
 If not extension is given, \.hb and \.hrb extensions are searched, in that order\. \.dbf file will be opened automatically in shared mode and interactive Harbour shell launched\.
 Non\-standard extensions will be autodetected for source and precompiled script types\.
 Note, for Harbour scripts, the codepage is set to UTF\-8 by default\.
 The default core header 'hb\.ch' is automatically \#included\.
 The default date format is the ISO standard: yyyy\-mm\-dd\.
 The default GT is 'gtcgi', unless full\-screen CUI calls are detected, when 'gtwin' \[\*\] is automatically selected \(except for INIT PROCEDUREs\)\.
-  - Pose usar &lt;Alt\+V&gt; no modo de consola interactiva de Harbour para pegar texto dende o portapapeis\.
+  - Pose usar &lt;Alt\+V&gt; no modo de intérprete interactivo de Harbour para pegar texto dende o portapapéis\.
-  - Values marked with \[\*\] may be host platform and/or configuration dependent\.
-This help was generated on 'win' host platform\.
+  - Os valores marcados con \[\*\] poden depender da plataforma anfitriona e/ou da configuración\.
+Esta axuda foi xenerada na plataforma 'win'\.

 Supported &lt;compiler&gt; values for each supported &lt;platform&gt; value: